About the Library

 In addition, ALL books and materials are due at the end of each semester.
 The librarians may grant exceptions as needed.

 Patrons may renew books twice by phone, online, or in person for a total of a six-week period.
 However, if the book is requested by another patron after the person has had it for longer than the initial two week period, a hold and recall will be placed on the book, and the book must be returned to the library.
 Once books are overdue, patrons cannot renew books online; they must call or come in.
 If the book is past the grace period and has accrued fines, the patron must pay the fine before an item can be renewed.

 Faculty and Staff Circulation Periods

-Faculty may check out books for a period of 120 days and DVDs for one week.
+Faculty and staff may check out books for a period of 120 days.
 If a hold and recall is placed on the book by another Southern Virginia patron, the faculty member is guaranteed the item for the original checkout period.
 After the original checkout period, faculty will be asked to return the item.
 Periodicals may be checked out for class needs on a per-day basis.
 Faculty members are expected to return all materials at least once a year.